keptn-sandbox/datadog-service/README.md

 git rebase HEAD~2 --signoff
 ```

-to signoff commits, But it is inconvenient. we can automate this process.
+to signoff commits, but it is inconvenient.
+You can automate this process.

 To automatically signoff commits  :
 ``` bash